Richard Belzer death: Law & Order SVU star and comedian dies aged 78, reports say

 Richard Belzer, the longtime star of NBC’s Law & Order franchise has died at the age of 78, according to his friends and former colleagues.

-Belzer died at his home in Bozouls in southwest France on Sunday, writer Bill Scheft, a friend of the actor and veteran comedian told The Hollywood Reporter.
+Belzer died at his home in Bozouls in southwest France on Sunday, writer Bill Scheft, a friend of the actor and veteran comedian, told The Hollywood Reporter.

-“He had lots of health issues, and his last words were, ‘F**k you, motherf***er,’” he told the Hollywood news outlet.
+“He had lots of health issues, and his last words were, ‘F**k you, motherf***er,’” he told the news outlet.

 Belzer played the role of John Munch for 23 years on Homicide: Life on the Streets and Law & Order, starting in 1993.
 The Connecticut-born comedian retired from acting in 2016 and the age of 71.

+Universal Television and NBC issued a joint statement on Sunday offering condolences.

+“Anyone who ever had the pleasure of watching Richard Belzer portray Det.
+John Munch — whether on ‘Homicide’ or ‘Law & Order: SVU’ – over four decades will never forget how much he inhabited that beloved character to make it his own,” the statement said.

+“His professionalism, talents and dedication to the craft made him a pillar in the industry, but it was his humor, compassion and loving heart that made him family.”

-Dick Wolf, the creator of SVU paid tribute to Belzer in a statement to Variety.
+Dick Wolf, the creator of SVU also paid tribute to Belzer in a statement to Variety.

 “Richard Belzer’s Detective John Munch is one of television’s iconic characters,” said Mr Wolf.